 Note that 2 layers of batting are quite thick to handle.

-This complete the internal piece of the organizer insert.
+This completes the internal piece of the organizer insert.

-Place the interfacing on the wrong side of the external fabric, with the adhesive side facing down and overlap at the base.
+b.
+Place the interfacing on the wrong side of the external fabric, with the adhesive side facing down and overlapping at the base.

-Turn to the right side, decorate with ribbon or twill tape.
+- a.
+Turn to the right side, and decorate with ribbon or twill tape.

-Sew both sides with correct seam allowance (1/2″), then sew the base.
+- Sew both sides with the correct seam allowance (1/2″), then sew the base.

-This complete the external piece of the purse organizer insert.
+This completes the external piece of the purse organizer insert.

 Note that the velcro doesn’t have to be the full height of the divider.
 Hook velcro length is the height from the top of the 1st loop velcro to the bottom of the 2nd velcro, enough to attach to the loop side on the insert.